What makes a PPC campaign successful?

 Ads wants you to fix the problem.
 That’s why they tell you what your score is.
 But if you ignore it, they will begin penalizing you by making you pay more for ad space.
 That’s as much as 400% more.

 But there’s a flip-side to this.
 Get your score up.
 That’s a 7 or higher.
-They will give you a discount on your cost per click and increase your visibility.
+They will give you a discount on your cost per click and increase your visibility or ad rank.

 This is just one more reason a successful PPC campaign isn’t a set it and forget task.